Multiple Sclerosis (MS)

 Optic neuritis causes loss of vision (ranging from scotomas to blindness), eye pain during eye movement, and sometimes abnormal visual fields, a swollen optic disk, or a partial or complete afferent pupillary defect.

-Internuclear ophthalmoplegia results if there is a lesion in the medial longitudinal fasciculus connecting the 3rd, 4th, and 6th nerve nuclei.
-During horizontal gaze, adduction of one eye is decreased, with nystagmus of the other (abducting) eye; convergence is intact.
-In MS, internuclear ophthalmoplegia is typically bilateral; unilateral internuclear ophthalmoplegia is often caused by ischemic stroke.
+Internuclear ophthalmoplegia results if there is a lesion in the medial longitudinal fasciculus connecting the nuclei of cranial nerves III, IV, and VI.
+During horizontal gaze, adduction of 1 eye is decreased, with nystagmus of the other (abducting) eye; convergence is intact.
+Internuclear ophthalmoplegia in MS is typically bilateral; unilateral internuclear ophthalmoplegia is often caused by ischemic stroke.

 Rapid, small-amplitude eye oscillations in straight-ahead (primary) gaze (pendular nystagmus) are uncommon but characteristic of MS. Vertigo is common.
 Intermittent unilateral facial numbness or pain (resembling trigeminal neuralgia), palsy, or spasm may occur.
 Mild dysarthria may occur, caused by bulbar weakness, cerebellar damage, or disturbance of cortical control.
 Other cranial nerve deficits are unusual but may occur secondary to brain stem injury.